Mat8071/Gnosia-AP-Client/README.md

 ### An event doesn't appear anymore after I received a DeathLink during it!
 First of all, try the steps for "An event is in logic but hasn't happened for many loops" as that may fix the problem.
 If that doesn't fix it, report the bug, get the ID of the event that doesn't appear anymore (if you don't know how to find it, I will tell it to you when you report the bug) and type in the console `/reset_scenario {ID}`.
+### Can I toggle DeathLink mid-run?
+Yes.
+Just open the in-game console and type `/deathlink on` to activate it and `/deathlink off` to deactivate it.